NotMyMajor/NMM-Stream-1-Code/README.md

 I've inlcuded a pre-packaged installer and the raw Python code as well!
 Feel free to use either!

+## In this stream we:
+Wrote a terrible little script that lets you print infinite cats, play some terrible tic-tac-toe, and randomly shuffle a deck of cards forever!

 ## Find NotMyMajor on:

 YouTube: https://www.youtube.com/channel/UC3AAzOir9-2zWmsJFtfxhcw